 - A. Drawing plans, schematics, and diagrams indicate general location and arrangement of piping systems. - 1.
 Indicated locations and arrangements were used to size pipe and calculate friction loss, expansion, pump sizing, and other design considerations. - 2.
-Install piping as indicated unless deviations to layout are approved on coordination drawings. - B. Install piping in concealed locations unless otherwise indicated and except in equipment rooms and service areas. - C. Install piping indicated to be exposed and piping in equipment rooms and service areas at right angles or parallel to building walls.
-Diagonal runs are prohibited unless specifically indicated otherwise. - D. Install piping above accessible ceilings to allow sufficient space for ceiling panel removal. - E. Install piping at indicated slopes.
+Install piping as indicated unless deviations to layout are approved on coordination drawings. - B. Install piping in concealed locations unless otherwise indicated and except in equipment rooms and service areas.

-- F. Install piping free of sags and bends. - G. Install fittings for changes in direction and branch connections. - H. Install vent piping to allow application of insulation within 10 feet of a roof penetration. - I. Make changes in direction for soil and waste drainage and vent piping using appropriate branches, bends, and long-sweep bends. - 1.
+- C. Install piping indicated to be exposed and piping in equipment rooms and service areas at right angles or parallel to building walls.
+Diagonal runs are prohibited unless specifically indicated otherwise. - D. Install piping above accessible ceilings to allow sufficient space for ceiling panel removal. - E. Install piping to permit valve servicing. - F. Install piping at indicated slopes. - G. Install piping free of sags and bends. - H. Install fittings for changes in direction and branch connections. - I. Install vent piping to allow application of insulation within 10 feet of a roof penetration. - J. Make changes in direction for soil and waste drainage and vent piping using appropriate branches, bends, and long-sweep bends. - 1.
 Sanitary tees and short-sweep 1/4 bends may be used on vertical stacks if change in direction of flow is from horizontal to vertical. - 2.
-Use long-turn, double Y-branch, and 1/8-bend fittings if two fixtures are installed back-to-back or side-by-side with common drainpipe. - a.
+Use long-turn, double Y-branch, and 1/8-bend fittings if two fixtures are installed backto-back or side-by-side with common drainpipe. - a.
 Straight tees, elbows, and crosses may be used on vent lines. - 3.
 Do not change direction of flow more than 90 degrees. - 4.
 Use proper size of standard increasers and reducers if pipes of different sizes are connected. - a.
-Reducing size of waste piping in direction of flow is prohibited. - J. Lay buried building waste piping beginning at low point of each system. - 1.
+Reducing size of waste piping in direction of flow is prohibited. - K. Lay buried building waste piping beginning at low point of each system. - 1.
 Install true to grades and alignment indicated, with unbroken continuity of invert.
 Place hub ends of piping upstream. - 2.
 Install required gaskets according to manufacturer's written instructions for use of lubricants, cements, and other installation requirements. - 3.
-Maintain swab in piping and pull past each joint as completed. - K. Install soil and waste and vent piping at the following minimum slopes unless otherwise indicated: - 1.
+Maintain swab in piping and pull past each joint as completed. - L. Install soil and waste and vent piping at the following minimum slopes unless otherwise indicated: - 1.
 Building Sanitary Waste: Two percent downward in direction of flow for piping NPS 2 and smaller; 1 percent downward in direction of flow for piping NPS 3 and larger. - 2.
 Horizontal Sanitary Waste Piping: Two percent downward in direction of flow. - 3.
-Vent Piping: One percent down toward vertical fixture vent or toward vent stack. - L. Install cast-iron soil piping in accordance with CISPI's "Cast Iron Soil Pipe and Fittings Handbook," Chapter IV, "Installation of Cast Iron Soil Pipe and Fittings." - 1.
-Install encasement on underground piping in accordance with ASTM A674 or AWWA C105/A 21.5. - M. Install steel piping in accordance with applicable plumbing code. - N. Install stainless-steel piping according to ASME A112.3.1 and applicable plumbing code. - O. Install aboveground copper tubing according to CDA's "Copper Tube Handbook."
+Vent Piping: One percent down toward vertical fixture vent or toward vent stack. - M. Install cast-iron soil piping in accordance with CISPI's "Cast Iron Soil Pipe and Fittings Handbook," Chapter IV, "Installation of Cast Iron Soil Pipe and Fittings."